exponea/exponea-android-sdk/Documentation/configuration.md

   * Default value: `10`

 * `advancedAuthEnabled`
-  * If set, advanced authorization is used for communication with the Engagement APIs listed in [Customer Token Authorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#customer-token-authorization).
+  * If set, advanced authorization is used for communication with the {user.mkg} APIs listed in [Customer Token Authorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#customer-token-authorization).
   * **Only applicable when `integrationConfig` is `ProjectConfig`.** Ignored for `StreamConfig`.
   * Refer to the [Authorization for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization) documentation for details.